tigion/htwd-project-grade-calculator-vuejs/README.md

 ## Calculation

+The calculation is performed as an integer, with three decimal places.

 | Partial Grade       |  Calculation                        |
 | ------------------- | ----------------------------------- |
 | Schriftliche Arbeit | `(1.
 Gutachten + 2.
 Gutachten) / 2` |